grafana/beyla/docs/tutorial/README.md

 * [gRPC-Go](https://github.com/grpc/grpc-go)

 Additionally, you can also instrument HTTP and HTTPs services written in other languages:
-NodeJS, Python, Rust, Ruby, Java (partially...).
+NodeJS, Python, Rust, Ruby, Java (only HTTP), etc.

 If at this moment you don't have a concrete executable to instrument, you can create a simple service just for testing.
 Create a `server.go` plain text file and open it in your editor